cypherlobo/docker-images/README.md

-Docker images for droidian
+Docker images for DLS OS
 ==========================

 This repository contains the required source files to build Docker images for various release engineering tasks (package building, hardware adaptation building, rootfs building, etc...).

-These are built in Circle CI and, for the 'master' branch, the build artifacts are pushed automatically into quay, at the [droidian organization](https://quay.io/repository/droidian/build-essential).
+These are built in Circle CI and, for the 'master' branch, the build artifacts are pushed automatically into quay, at the [droidian organization](https://quay.io/repository/cypherlobo/build-essential).

 Currently built images
 ----------------------